March 14, 2015 12:00 – 3:00 p.m. Ski as many laps as you can to raise money for ALS!

-Carl Johnson, a great friend to Great Glen Trails and a lover of all things skiing, passed away in 2006 of ALS.
+Carl Johnson, a close friend to Great Glen Trails and a lover of all things skiing, passed away in 2006 of ALS.
 This event is held in his honor, and in his spirit, it’s all about fun!

 Entry fee: $20, includes trail pass with all proceeds donated to the ALS Association. *All racers are encouraged to raise additional funds to help support the ALS Association.
 Prizes awarded for the most laps completed and highest amount pledged.
 As always, the event will feature a prize for the loudest & wackiest tights!
 The event will also feature an ALS benefit raffle for a handcrafted, wooden vessel made by Great Glen Trails Ambassador Ed Good and 2014 Olympic Biathlete Sean Doherty.
 Tickets are 3 for $5.

 Day of Registration: 9:00AM-11:00AM